Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Profile-marginal quasi-likelihood inference

 \item There exists a constant $\mathsf{c}_2>0$ such that $\mbby_{2,0}(\vt_2) \le - \mathsf{c}_2 |\vt_2-\vt_{2,0}|^2$ for every $\vt_2$. \end{enumerate} \end{ass}

-Simplification of \ref{hm:A_drift} would be possible in a similar manner to the proof of \cite[Lemma 5.2]{EguMas19} to handle the inverse of $\wh{\tau}_i$; still, we need to be careful since we are now having the random effect parameters $(\tau_i,\vp_i)$.
+The non-degeneracy condition Assumption \ref{hm:A_drift}(1) is a technical one.
+It would be possible to simplify it similarly to the proof of \cite[Lemma 5.2]{EguMas19} to handle the inverse of $\wh{\tau}_i$.
+However, it cannot be done for free, and careful considerations are necessary.

-As in \cite{delattre2018approximate}, we introduce the following notation:
+As in \cite{DelGenLar18-2}, we introduce the following notation:

 where